kiteco/issue-tracker/vscode/README.md

 make install   # will copy files into your ~/.vscode dir
 ```

-Then start vscode and you should see Kite in the list of extensions.
+Then start vscode and you should see KiteCode in the list of extensions.